MakotoE/ces257-notes/README.md

     - The police said she died by drowning but others were skeptical
     - Investigators reclassified the cause of death to undetermined
 - Stonewall Inn became a national landmark on 2016

+# After Stonewall

+1. How did homosexuality get removed from the DSM?

+At a panel called Psychiatry, Friend or Foe to Homosexuals?, a psychiatrist spoke against the idea that homosexuality is an illness under anonymity.
+In 1974, the APA board voted to declassify homosexuality as a disorder.

+2. What were some of the main themes discussed about what gay liberation looked like in the 1970s?

+3. What were some of the main themes discussed by lesbian politics and Michigan’s womyn’s festivals?

+They talked about

+4. Who was Harvey Milk?
+Anita Bryant and the Briggs initiative?

+5. Who was ACT UP and Queer Nation?